patroni/patroni/docs/SETTINGS.rst

 Citus
 -----
-Enables integration Patroni with :ref:`Citus <https://docs.citusdata.com>`__.
+Enables integration Patroni with `Citus <https://docs.citusdata.com>`__.
 If configured, Patroni will take care of registering Citus worker nodes on the coordinator.
 You can find more information about Citus support :ref:`here <citus>`.

 -  **group**: the Citus group id, integer.
 Use ``0`` for coordinator and ``1``, ``2``, etc... for workers
 -  **database**: the database where ``citus`` extension should be created.
 Must be the same on the coordinator and all workers.
 Currently only one database is supported.